chittolina/pdf-date-extractor/README.md

 - **Easy Extraction:** Quickly extract dates from your PDF files.
 - **User-Friendly Interface:** An intuitive web interface for hassle-free PDF uploads.
 Either select them via browser file picker or drag and drop them!
 - **Clear Display:** View your extracted dates within a text snippet in a calendar widget with a link to the real PDF file.
+- **Responsive design** Access the app from any device, including mobile phones.

 ## How to Use 📝

 1. **Access the Web Interface:** Visit [PDF Date Extractor](https://pdf-date-extractor.vercel.app/) in your browser.
-2. **Upload Your PDF:** Use the provided interface to upload your PDF file.
+2. **Upload Your PDF:** Use the provided interface to upload your PDF files.
 3. **Instant Results:** Your extracted dates will be displayed on the calendar widget.
-Click on a extracted date to see it's text snippet and a link to the PDF.
+Click on a extracted date to see its text snippet and a link to the PDF.

 ## Getting Started 🏁